What's a prop and why does Starmourn have them?

 - Flip them over - A table is kind of useless as cover until you flip it on its side, after all.
 This only works for props that are reasonably flip-able.

 - Set them on fire - Burn baby, burn!
 It'll take some time to burn, and then will disintegrate into ash.

 - Watch them explode - Some props will explode instead of disintegrating, damaging all other props and players in the room, and possibly setting other flammable props alight.

 - Watch them expel shrapnel on exploding - Some explosive props also eject shrapnel on exploding, which can actually set props in adjacent rooms alight, causing them to explode.
 As you can therefore see, it's possible to set up chain reactions across rooms.

-- Throw them at other people using kith abilities - Yeah, I love it when Darth Vader tosses crap at Luke Skywalker in the Star Wars movies, and you're going to be able to do that in Starmourn too, depending on your class.
+- Throw them at other people using kith abilities - Yeah, I love it when Darth Vader tosses crap around in Star Wars, so certain classes can also enjoy this petty combat move in Starmourn.

 Props are a fun and unique feature in Starmourn, both for RP and combat purposes, and we hope you're excited to interact with them!